Cesare Battisti (militant): Public opinion

-Until 25 March 2019, Cesare Battisti denied having committed any of the murders he had been sentenced for; on that date he admitted to the chief prosecutor of Milan (Francesco Greco) involvement in four killings.
 The circumstances of his sentence have been questioned.
 A movement claiming Battisti's innocence is active in the media and in public opinion (especially in France and Italy).
 Among the most vocal supporters of Battisti are the writers Fred Vargas, Valerio Evangelisti and Bernard-Henri Lévy.
 They consider that the trials conducted in Italy were marked by irregularities.
 These alleged irregularities involved the use of torture (Battisti's French lawyers have not used this peculiar charge, the violation of article 3 ECHR, in their rejected claim to ECtHR), and the misuse of witnesses: according to Battisti's supporters, witnesses against Battisti were either affected by mental troubles, or were collaboratori di giustizia (that is, defendants testifying against other defendants in order to benefit from a reduced sentence.
 Those peculiar witnesses are also used by French justice, i.e. art.
 132–78 French Code pénal).
-Battisti's supporters also claim that ballistic analysis and graphological expertises used in Italian court cases do in fact exonerate Battisti, contrary to what the courts considered.
+Battisti's supporters also claim that ballistic analysis and graphological expertise used in Italian court cases do in fact exonerate Battisti, contrary to what the courts considered.

-Most of public opinion in Italy disagrees with those views, and Battisti's arrest in Brazil has been commented upon favourably in the media.
+Most of the public opinion in Italy disagrees with those views, and Battisti's arrest in Brazil has been commented upon favourably in the media.
 Rifondazione Comunista, however, claims that he should not be extradited, as he would not be granted the right to a new trial.
 In France, supporters of Battisti, such as Gilles Perrault, have called the 2007 arrest, a few weeks before the April 2007 presidential election, an "electoral feat", closely timed by the then Interior Minister Nicolas Sarkozy, candidate for the UMP conservative party.
-François Bayrou, candidate for the UDF right-of-center party, has called for a new trial, as have members of the left-wing.
+François Bayrou, candidate for the UDF right-of-centre party, has called for a new trial, as have members of the left-wing.

 Defenders of Battisti, among whom the Human Rights League (LDH), consider that France's decision to extradite Battisti was illegal, since Battisti would not have the right to a new trial after having been judged in absentia.
 The right to a new trial is not a sufficient guarantee for the defendant, as clearly ruled by the ECHR in the case of Krombach v.
 France, application no. 29731/96; and also article 6 of ECHR, the juridical ground of Battisti's claim against extradition, doesn't prescribe a new trial.
-ECHR establishes that there is not an absolute right to a new trial after a trial in absentia.
+ECHR establishes that there is no absolute right to a new trial after a trial in absentia.
 Battisti's claim concerned the defendant's knowledge of the trial, and Battisti's lawyers argued that the defendant had not been in a position to know that in Italy there was a trial against him, and therefore his rights had been violated.